Immigration Law

 In other ways the US has tried to uphold their immigration laws by blocking access to their borders.
 This included building a ‘wall’ between the Mexico and US border.
 This however fell through as well and construction of the wall was stopped.
 The question is still posited-what is the best way to deal with immigration in the United States.
 It is obviously going to lead in a change of immigration law, but which way will it sway?
 Towards leniency and compromise seems to be the best option.
 However, there is the popular opinion that stricter laws and closed borders would be the best option for the US.
 Considering the economy as it is, with immigration, the former seems to be the more practical, but then how should the US handle this influx in population?
 In the end, those focused on immigration law seem to be at a standstill when it comes to making a decision.

-See also Hiring an Immigration Lawyer
+See also Top 10 Tips for Hiring an Immigration Attorney